perkeep/perkeep/doc/environment-vars.md

 `CAMLI_HELLO_ENABLED` (bool)
 : Whether to start the hello world app as well.
 Variable used only by devcam server.

+`CAMLI_STATICAPP_ENABLED` (bool)
+: Whether to start the static app app as well.
+Variable used only by devcam server.

 `CAMLI_HTTP_EXPVAR` (bool)
 : Enable json export of expvars at /debug/vars